proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape backup-job remove job2

 By default, all (recursive) namespaces of the datastore are included in a tape backup.
-You can specify a single namespace wth ``ns`` and a depth with ``max-depth``.
+You can specify a single namespace with ``ns`` and a depth with ``max-depth``.
 For example:

 .. code-block:: console